-The Ozone Monitor is designed to be nearly maintenance-free.
-The only component that requires routine maintenance is the ozone measurement scrubber (see Figure 1.1 in Section 1), which should be changed at least annually, or after every six months of operation (~4000 hours) of continuous operation.
+The Ozone Monitor is designed to be nearly maintenance free.
+The only component that requires routine maintenance is the ozone measurement scrubber (see Figure 1.1 in Section 1.1), which should be changed at least annually, or after every six months (~4,000 hours) of continuous operation (see next paragraph).
 Also, the inlet filter (user supplied) should be changed as recommended by the filter manufacturer.

 There are two internal ozone scrubbers (see Figure 7.1 of Section 7).
-One, the ozone exhaust scrubber (under the LCD display in the photo), is used to scrub ozone before the pump to protect the pump from high ozone damage; the other is for the ozone measurement.
+One, the ozone exhaust scrubber, is used to scrub ozone before the pump to protect the pump from high ozone damage; the other is for the ozone measurement.
 The ozone exhaust scrubber does not need to be replaced unless it is visibly leaking material into the pump.
 The ozone measurement scrubber is connected to the inlet and the "long end" of the solenoid valve.
 This ozone measurement scrubber should be replaced every six months (~4,000 hours) of continuous operation; otherwise, annual replacement is recommended.
-To change the internal ozone scrubbers/filters, remove the top cover by removing the six screws that hold it in place.
+To change the internal ozone scrubbers, remove the top cover by removing the six screws that hold it in place.
 The scrubber can easily be replaced by disconnecting the tubing attached to each end and connecting a new one in its place.